Here’s some other stuff about the game that is handy to know:

 Bashing

 Some chests (and doors in some expansion packs) may be locked.
-If you have the necessary skill and lockpick, as mentioned in the section above, you can try to pick the lock.
+If you have the necessary skill and lockpick, as mentioned in the prior section, you can try to pick the lock.
 But you can also attempt to BASH them open.

 You may also come across doors that are stuck and won’t open.
 You can also use BASH on these.